Bamboooz/os.py/README.md

 # Known Bugs
-- if you have some sort of virtual network installed ( for example you have vmware installed ), all network functions will return the virtual netwrok information, not yours.
+- if you have some sort of virtual network installed ( for example you have vmware installed ), all network functions will return the virtual network information, not yours.
 - gpu total, used, free memory and gpu temp on linux in returning none or errors.
-- total ram memory will return not correct amount, it returns a little bit less than you have ( about 0.7 GB ).
+- total ram memory will return not correct amount, it returns a little less than you have ( about 0.7 GB ).

 # Support
 ----------------------------------
-* Feel free to contribute, I will appriciate it for sure.
+* Feel free to contribute, I will appreciate it for sure.
 If you want to do so, please contact me ( preferably discord )
-* If you found an error or vurnability of any sort, please report it to me.
+* If you found an error or vulnerability of any sort, please report it to me.
 * Contact details:
   - E-mail: bambusixmc@gmail.com
   - Discord: Bamboooz#8423